Skip to content

 FAQs

-What are Irish scones made of?
+What are Irish scones?

 Yes, before baking, feel free to mix in some dried currants, raisins or chocolate chips to add an extra hint of sweetness and flavor.
 Adding 1/2 cup should be plenty!